thunderdrop/Inform-7-with-NVDA/README.md

 The first discusses the ease of access to the functions of the modern Inform 7 IDE.
 In this case, "ease" refers not to a user's proficiency with either their screenreader or Inform 7, but the relative accessibility of those functions to NVDA's built-in services.

 Most users reasonably familiar with NVDA already have the skills necessary to use Inform 7 with it.
 For all but the "Story" tab, standard editing and page navigation commands are all you will need.
-To use the "Story" tab, you will need to know the basics of object navigation.
+To use the "Story" tab, you will need to know the basics of [object navigation](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ObjectNavigation) and [text review](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText).

 The second section is less organized: It contains specific information on how to work around accessibility bugs in Inform 7 to acomplish certain tasks.
 It is only descriptive, and is not intended as a discussion of best practice.
 In other words, if you find a better way, do that instead.
 And please share it with us!